jasonhuh/CarND-Path-Planning-Project/README.md

 #### States of Vehicle
 ![States of Vehicle](/images/states_of_vehicle.png)

-The list of states is found in `vehicle.h`, and here is the snippet:
+The list of states is found in [vehicle.h](src/vehicle.h), and here is the snippet:
 ```cpp

 enum State {